saskaale/tinyiter/README.md

 ##### isIndexed()

-Returns boolean indicating if the wrapped element is indexed from 0 (array or its equivalent).
+Returns boolean indicating if the wrapped element is index\ed from 0 (array or its equivalent).

 ```javascript
 isIndexed(): boolean